ddydeveloper/Roslyn.CodeAwares/README.md

 # Roslyn.CodeAwares
-The set of code aware rules with Roslyn API
+A set of code aware rules with the Roslyn API